Ladybugs Swarm Moves Through SoCal, Registers On National Weather Service Radar

-SAN DIEGO (CBSLA) – A swarm of ladybugs moving through Sand Diego County was so large it registered on the National Weather Service’s weather radar Tuesday evening.
+SAN DIEGO (CBSLA) – A swarm of ladybugs moving through San Diego County was so large it registered on the National Weather Service’s weather radar Tuesday evening.

 The National Weather Service office in San Diego tweeted out a video of the radar that looked to be showing precipitation but was in fact what they called a ladybug “bloom”.